Stadium food is being served up for the Super Bowl - NewsBreak

-GLENDALE, Arizona ( KSEE/KGPE ) – On gameday, all eyes will be on the field.
-However, all stomachs will be focused on the food.
-934 citations issued in Albuquerque’s new license plate crackdown
+GLENDALE, Arizona ( KSEE/KGPE ) – On gameday, all eyes will be on the field, but all stomachs will be on the food.

-On Super Bowl Sunday, most people will eat pizza, chicken wings, or chips-and-dip.
+On Super Bowl Sunday, most people will eat pizza, chicken wings or chips-and-dip.
 Those seem to be the most popular choices year after year.
-If you’re inside State Farm Stadium, you will have some other options.
+But if you’re inside State Farm stadium, you will have some other options.

-Lola Olivares with Lola’s Tacos will have three concession stands inside the stadium.
+Lola Olivares with Lola’s Tacos will have three concession stands inside State Farm Stadium.

 “What I will be offering is one of our famous dishes: our tacos, carne asada, which is a steak taco.
 These are flavors from my grandparents, including the salsa, even the steaks, and even the guac salsa.”